 At the beginning of each calendar year, each of your employers should mail you a form "W-2."
 You should file this form with your income tax return.
 The form shows how much you earned and how much was deducted from your pay for taxes.

 "Independent Contractors:" Your employer might give you a form "1099" showing your earnings instead of a W-2 form.
-This means they are treating you as an "independent contractor" instead of an "employee" for tax and other purposes.
+They are treating you as an "independent contractor" instead of an "employee" for tax and other purposes.

 This publication focuses on the rights of "employees."
 Some employers wrongly call their workers "independent contractors" to try to avoid employment laws.
 Independent contractors have very few labor rights.
-If you are being treated as an independent contractor, ask yourself:
+If they are treating you as an independent contractor, ask yourself:

-Have I been given instructions about how to perform my work, or do I use my own methods?
+Have they given me instructions about how to perform my work, or do I use my own methods?

 Am I just a worker, or do I have any investment in the business?